boorad/mapr_cookbooks/README.md

 ====

 1. Test on CentOS 6.3 next
-1. Move users cookbook into mapr cookbook, to consolidate attributes
 1. Generate SSH keys and such with the rake task
 1. Handle mapr user's password
 1. Start services after install and config